 THE KEITH HARING PROJECT

 In 1997, Day Without Art switched the approach to a Day WITH Art, in order to recognize and promote increased programming of cultural events that draw attention to the continuing pandemic.
 The name was retained as a reminder of the impact the disease had on the arts and entertainment communities, but parentheses were added to the program title.
 Day With(out) Art highlights art projects intended to inspire communities to action by creating art and awareness about AIDS.
-The artist’s role as social commentator and activist has been engrained in the history of civilization and culture.
+The artist’s role as a social commentator and activist has been ingrained in the history of civilization and culture.
 Art and its creation as a response to social and political issues can be a powerful catalyst for influencing and raising public awareness resulting in positive social change.

 Art has a long history of using social commentary as a weapon of change or enlightenment.
-German expressionist painter Kathe Kollwitz created artworks that centered on themes of poverty, unemployment and worker exploitation during WWI and WWII.
+German expressionist painter Kathe Kollwitz created artworks that centered on themes of poverty, unemployment, and worker exploitation during WWI and WWII.
 Mexican muralist Diego Rivera used his art as a tool to vocalize for the oppressed against their oppressors.
-These artists expressed their opinions and message to the literate and illiterate alike, and earned worldwide recognition.
+These artists expressed their opinions and message to the literate and illiterate alike and earned worldwide recognition.
 In April 1937, the world learned the shocking truth about the Nazi Luftwaffe’s bombing of Guernica, Spain- a civilian target- through Pablo Picasso’s great anti-war painting, Guernica.
-American Pop artist Keith Haring created public works to raise awareness about issues of drug abuse, corruption in government and societies- such as the Berlin Wall in Germany and South Africa under apartheid.
+American Pop artist Keith Haring created public works to raise awareness about issues of drug abuse, and corruption in government and societies- such as the Berlin Wall in Germany and South Africa under apartheid.

 To mark the anniversary of this event, the Art Department at Oak Hills High School will be focusing on the positive and influential role the arts play in AIDS activism- as well as in other social and political issues.
 Artwork will remain uncovered as a way to draw attention to the possible future roles our current art students may play in our globalized future.